 What is ORCID®?

 ORCID, which stands for Open Researcher and Contributor ID, is a global, not-for-profit organization.
 It is community-built and governed by a board of directors representative of the membership with wide stakeholder representation.
 ORCID is supported by a dedicated and knowledgeable professional staff.
-ORCID provides a persistent digital identifier (an ORCID iD) that you own and control, and that distinguishes you from every other researcher.
+ORCID provides a persistent digital identifier (an ORCID iD) that you own and control, and that distinguishes you from other researchers.
 You can connect your iD with your professional information — affiliations, grants, publications, peer review, and more.
 You can use your iD to share your information with other systems, ensuring you get recognition for all your contributions, saving you time and hassle, and reducing the risk of errors.

 Heidelberg University Library, which is responsible for FID4SA's e-publishing services, is a member of ORCID DE.